sindresorhus/awesome-scifi/readme.md

 ### Science Fiction

-#### [Childhood's End](https://www.goodreads.com/book/show/414999.Childhood_s_End) (1953) *by Arthur C Clarke* [4.0]
+#### [Childhood’s End](https://www.goodreads.com/book/show/414999.Childhood_s_End) (1953) *by Arthur C Clarke* [4.0]

 > Without warning, giant silver ships from deep space appear in the skies above every major city on Earth.
 Manned by the Overlords, in fifty years, they eliminate ignorance, disease, and poverty.
-Then this golden age ends--and then the age of Mankind begins....
+Then this golden age ends—and then the age of Mankind begins…

 #### [Cities in Flight](https://www.goodreads.com/book/show/141805.Cities_in_Flight) (1970) *by James Blish* [4.0]

 This is a long book, but absolutely fantastic.
 It redefined for me the scale at which science fiction was possible, especially given the human elements are very fleshed out (as opposed to other massive space epics, like Olaf Stapledon's 'Last and First Men').
 A brilliant look at the future, going off of only two small changes - what if we had drugs to defeat death, and cities could fly. - [@RichardLitt](https://github.com/RichardLitt)

->Originally published in four volumes nearly fifty years ago, Cities in Flight brings together the famed "Okie novels" of science fiction master James Blish.
-Named after the migrant workers of America's Dust Bowl, these novels convey Blish's "history of the future," a brilliant and bleak look at a world where cities roam the Galaxy looking for work and a sustainable way of life.
+> Originally published in four volumes nearly fifty years ago, Cities in Flight brings together the famed "Okie novels" of science fiction master James Blish.
+Named after the migrant workers of America’s Dust Bowl, these novels convey Blish’s “history of the future,” a brilliant and bleak look at a world where cities roam the Galaxy looking for work and a sustainable way of life.

-> In the first novel, They Shall Have Stars, man has thoroughly explored the Solar System, yet the dream of going even further seems to have died in all but one man.
+> In the first novel, _They Shall Have Stars_, man has thoroughly explored the Solar System, yet the dream of going even further seems to have died in all but one man.
 His battle to realize his dream results in two momentous discoveries anti-gravity and the secret of immortality.
-In A Life for the Stars, it is centuries later and antigravity generations have enabled whole cities to lift off the surface of the earth to become galactic wanderers.
-In Earthman, Come Home, the nomadic cities revert to barbarism and marauding rogue cities begin to pose a threat to all civilized worlds.
-In the final novel, The Triumph of Time, historyrepeats itself as the cities once again journey back in to space making a terrifying discovery which could destroy the entire Universe.
-A serious andhaunting vision of our world and its limits, Cities in Flight marks the return to print of one of science fiction's most inimitable writers.
+In _A Life for the Stars_, it is centuries later and antigravity generations have enabled whole cities to lift off the surface of the earth to become galactic wanderers.
+In _Earthman, Come Home_, the nomadic cities revert to barbarism and marauding rogue cities begin to pose a threat to all civilized worlds.
+In the final novel, _The Triumph of Time_, history repeats itself as the cities once again journey back in to space making a terrifying discovery which could destroy the entire Universe.
+A serious and haunting vision of our world and its limits, _Cities in Flight_ marks the return to print of one of science fiction’s most inimitable writers.

 #### [Doorways in the Sand](https://www.goodreads.com/book/show/61998.Doorways_in_the_Sand) (1976) *by Robert Zelazny* [4.0]